MACKINAC ISLAND TRAVEL ITINERARY

 With many great places on the Island to watch both the sunrise and sunset, here are the approximate times for both throughout the season: May (6:00 am / 9:00 pm), June (5:45 am / 9:30 pm), July (6:00 am / 9:00 pm), August (6:45 am / 8:30 pm), and September (7:15 am / 7:30 pm).
 In between the beautiful sunrises and picturesque sunsets are the long, magical days of summer, including a few extra long, sun-filled days like June 21, where there are more than 16.6 hours of daylight!

-On Day 1 of your visit to Mackinac Island, take one of two ferry lines to the Island– Shepler’s Ferry and Star Line Ferry.
-Once you step foot on the Island, be sure to stop by Mackinac Island Tourism Information Booth across from Star Line Ferry Dock 1 for maps, guides, and all of the information you will need to make the most of your stay.
+On Day 1 of your visit to Mackinac Island, take one of two ferry lines to the Island– Shepler’s Ferry and Star Line – Now Known as Mackinac Island Ferry Company.
+Once you step foot on the Island, be sure to stop by Mackinac Island Tourism Information Booth across from Star Line – Now Known as Mackinac Island Ferry Company Dock 1 for maps, guides, and all of the information you will need to make the most of your stay.
 Next, start exploring the Island!
 With over 70 miles of trails crisscrossing the Island, see how much ground you can cover and how many sights you can take in via rented bike or horseback.
 Once nightfall sets in, enjoy a delicious meal at one of our restaurants or cafes.
 With over 40 options, there is something for everyone.
 Close out the day with a Sunset or Lighthouse Cruise on one of our many ferry boats, then keep the good times rolling into the night with live music downtown.